 Consider a case when a rubber band is placed on a table and you pick it up softly.
 How much mechanical stress will be produced inside the rubber band?

-In Rigid Body motion object is transferred from it’s original position without any physical deformation.
+In a Rigid Body, moving object is transferred from its original position without any physical deformation.